 We understand that you don't want your divorce to last any longer than necessary.
 We evaluate each individual's situation and handle each with a strategy yielding the best possible results for you.
-We have handled numerous divorce cases in Haddonfield, Cherry Hill, and the surrounding Camden county area, including but not limited to:
+We have handled numerous divorce cases in Cumberland, Camden, Burlington, and Gloucester County, NJ, including but not limited to:

-Let us guide you through the steps of acquiring court-ordered child support in Haddonfield and Cherry Hill, New Jersey.
+Let us guide you through the steps of acquiring court-ordered child support in Voorhees, Camden Couty, NJ.
 Our experienced lawyers will oversee your case to help ensure your child receives the basic amount of financial support needed to provide for his or her health and welfare.
 New Jersey child support laws mandate that both parents be held responsible for financially supporting their child or children to ensure that those needs are met.
 When divorcing, separating, or if you are part of a non-intact family, consult Martine Katz Scanlon to see how we can negotiate or mediate a settlement or seek application to the Court.

 Governor Christie just signed the alimony reform bill into law.
 Anyone with questions about how this could affect your existing alimony or your case should call today!
 For more information on the new law, click here.